jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 Dog Shelters want to find homes for abandoned dogs.
 They want a website that features their furry friends with photo and a description for each dog.
 The description will contain basic information, such as the dog’s name, estimated age, history (if known), temperament, etc.

-A shelter’s domain will probably suffice with A single Dog class with each individual dog being an instance of Dog.
+A shelter’s domain is relatively simple; therefor a simple model will probably suffice with a single Dog class with each individual dog being an instance of Dog.

 #### Show Dog
 <img src="https://s0.geograph.org.uk/geophotos/06/18/45/6184562_88499b20_original.jpg" alt="Dogs Show" title="Image Source: https://www.geograph.org.uk/photo/6184562" width = "30%" align="right" style="padding: 35px;">

-Show Dog are a different domain.
 A single Dog class would be woefully insufficient for their modeling needs.
 There may still be a Dog class, but there would be subclasses for each show group, such as: Working Group, Miniatures, etc. See: [American Kennel Club](https://www.akc.org/dog-breeds/).
 Then each show group would have subclasses for the individual breeds within those groups.

 Each Group might define the characteristics of the Breeds within that Group.
 Each Breed might define the standards for that Breed.
 I don’t know enough about this domain to know whether Groups and Breeds would be their own classes or whether they could be sufficiently represented via state as was the case for Coffee, Tea and Sugar.

 Regardless, each Dog instance in the show model would contain much more information than in the shelter model.
 The show model would contain the dog’s name, pedigree, show history, owner, trainer, and more.

+The Show Dog's domain is more complex; therefore, a more complex model will be needed to represent the Dog Groups, Breeds, and their traits.

 # Summary
-__TBD__

 Now that I’ve presented _class_ and _instance_ in excruciating detail, I can come full circle introduce the scenario that will lead to Singleton, which is where I started this blog.

-Sometimes, the domain/model contains a concept for which there’s just one instance.
-These tend to be lower-level elements, such as the system clock, file system, a data store, etc., but it could be single instance elements in the customer’s Domain too.

-The next blog (TBD) will continue with Singleton describing how it can accommodate the one instance scenario.
+In some domains or design structures, you only ever need one instance of a class—like the system clock or the configuration loader.
+That setup leads to the __Singleton pattern__ (BD), which ensures single-instance behavior while addressing concerns like thread safety and testability.
+That’s where we’ll go next.

 # References
 _TBD_